baloneys/dynabackend/README.md

 # VRCDynamicPlayerTags

-> Dynamic player detection and text display system for VRChat worlds
+> Dynamic player name tag replacement system for VRChat game text arrays

 Hey there!
-This is a system I built to help VRChat world creators easily detect players and update TextMeshPro (TMP) objects based on who's in trigger zones.
-Think of it like a plug-and-play solution for things like "who's sitting in this chair" or "who won this game" without having to write a bunch of Udon code yourself.
+This is a system I built to help VRChat world creators automatically replace player name tags in text arrays with actual player names during gameplay.
+Think of it like a plug-and-play solution for games like Never Have I Ever, Spin the Wheel, or Truth or Dare—where your prompts say things like "`<player>` must dance with `<rem_player>`" and the system automatically fills in real player names.

 ## What Does This Thing Do?

 VRCDynamicPlayerTags lets you:
-- Detect when players enter trigger zones
+- Parse text arrays that contain special player name tags
-- Automatically update TMP text objects with player display names
+- Automatically replace `<player>`, `<rem_player>`, and `<random>` tags with actual player names
-- Choose between simple text or colored text with fancy formatting
-- Use community-created presets for popular VRChat prefabs
+- Use community-created presets for popular VRChat game prefabs
-- Strip and reconfigure setups without breaking your world
+- Configure everything through a visual Unity Editor tool—no coding required

 Perfect for:
-- Seating systems (show who's sitting where)
+- Never Have I Ever systems
-- Game scoreboards (display current player, winners, etc.)
-- Interactive chairs and props
-- Any situation where you need to display "Player X is here"
+- Spin the Wheel / Fortune Wheel games
+- Truth or Dare prefabs
+- Any game system that uses text prompts with player names

+## How Tags Work

+Your game's text arrays contain special tags that the system detects and replaces at runtime:

+### `<player>` - Primary Player
+The current or main player in the context.
+- **Example:** "`<player>` won the game!" → "Alice won the game!"

+### `<rem_player>` - Different Random Player
+A different random player (not the same as `<player>`).
+- **Example:** "`<player>` must kiss `<rem_player>`" → "Alice must kiss Bob"

+### `<random>` - Any Random Player
+Any random player from the world.
+- **Example:** "`<random>` has to sing a song!" → "Charlie has to sing a song!"

+Tags are replaced dynamically each time the text is displayed, so every round feels unique!

 ## Quick Start